Karting Genk

-It was founded in 1983.
+It was founded in 1983 by karting builder Paul Lemmens and his wife Lisette.
 In 2005, it was completely restyled, in order to get a new FIA homologation.
 In 2011 it hosted the Karting World Championship.
-It will host this competition again in 2018.
+It hosted this competition again in 2018.
+MP Motorsport owner Henk de Jong bought the facilities in 2025.

 The track is a regular on the European karting scene, featuring technical corners and hairpins as well as sweeping corners and overtaking opportunities.